loafey/master-thesis/Thesis/TODO/Major.md

 - 4.1 Transformations
     - [ ] 4.1.3: Same here: I find this subsection very hard to penetrate.
 Examples:
-    - [ ] "Because ��′ is a stack, and a free variable in ����.��′(��),
-      pairvars does not need to construct a newstack." ??
     - [ ] "⟨○, (��∗ (��, ��1 ). freestack ��1 ; foo(��), ����������������)⟩" ??
   - [ ] How can "unpairAll" invert "this procdure" without taking Gamma as an argument?